-Young people in the developing countries need specially customised suicide prevention programmesMay 12th, 2014 in Psychology & Psychiatry /
+Young people in the developing countries need specially customised suicide prevention programmesMay 12, 2014 in Medicine & Health / Psychology & Psychiatry

 It is vital that both cultural and gender differences are taken into account when drawing up programmes aimed at preventing suicide among young people in low- to middle-income countries.
 This is the conclusion of a doctoral thesis from Sweden's Umeå University.